garethmarkel/ukb-administration/docs/pheno/understand_sql.md

     .quit
     ```

-## Example 3: Phenotypes from Helath Records Linkage
+## Example 3: Phenotypes from Health Records Linkage

     ```sql
     .header on